jaysonpotter/Impact-MultiTouch/README.md

 ImpactMultiTouch
 ================

 These files provide multitouch functionality to [impact](http://impactjs.com).
-It works in your Desktop Browser, in Mobile Safari and iOS.
+It works in your Desktop Browser, in Mobile Safari and iOS (iOSImpact, ejecta is not tested).

 It consists of four parts: